matsunagalab/differentiable_BTR/README.md

 ## Standalone scripts

 Standalone scripts written in Julia are available in `script/` directory for the end-to-end differentiable blind tip reconstruction `dblindtip.jl`, cross validation `dblindtip_cv.jl`, erosion `erosion.jl`, dilation `dilation.jl`, visualization of CSV files (`csv2png.jl` and `csv2gif.jl`), visualization of tip (`tip2png.jl`), and RANSAC `ransac.jl` (for correcting tilt in AFM images).
 All the scripts read and write CSV-formatted AFM images files.
 For each usage, please see the ouptus of `--help` option.
+Note that all scripts assume nm as the unit.

 A typical work flow using the scripts would be follows.
 You can try them using test data in `script/data/` (a double-tip case).